Segs/Segs/docs/COH-CLIENT_INSTALL-WINDOWS.md

 **1. Install CoH Client version 0.22**

 SEGS will only communicate with the CoH client from Issue 0 (version 0.22).
-This can be found through various sources online, or via the following magnet link provided the City of Heroes community:
+This can be found through various sources online, or via the following magnet link provided by the City of Heroes community:

 ```
 magnet:?xt=urn:btih:c2e7e0aa72004594337d73ae6a305242e23d815f